jdilger/useful_gis_scripts/README.md

 # useful_gis_scripts

-A collection of gis scripts oe gdal commands that are helpful
+A collection of gis scripts or gdal commands that are helpful